 Newell, C., 2007.
 Recovery in anorexia nervosa: the struggle to develop a new identity.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: